 Being polite is a very simple way to make someone’s day.
 When you do something kind for someone, it can brighten their whole attitude and show them that not everyone in the world is nasty or mean.

-Politeness can also help you feel more relaxed and respected in the moment.
+Politeness can also help you feel more relaxed and respected at the moment.

 Being nice to others will help you be seen in the best light possible, and this is something that we all want to happen!

 - You get what you want more easily

 One of the most polite countries is Japan and that’s why Japanese is considered the most polite language in the world.
 Even if you are a foreigner, Japanese people will be very welcoming and treat you with respect.